bmeurant/technical-docs/software-architecture/architectural-patterns/hexagonal.md

 2.  **[Hexagonal Architecture: What You Need To Know - Simple Explanation](https://www.youtube.com/watch?v=bDWApqAUjEI)**

     This video by **Alex Hyett** offers a simple explanation of **Hexagonal Architecture**, also known as the Ports and Adapters pattern.
-It covers what the architecture is, how it works, and when to use it, emphasizing its ability to **decouple** application logic from external technologies (like databases and APIs) to improve **testability** and **maintainability**.
+It covers what the architecture is, how it works, and when to use it, emphasizing its ability to **decouple** application logic from external technologies (like [[software-architecture/databases/|databases]] and APIs) to improve **testability** and **maintainability**.
 The video also discusses the pros and cons of implementing this architectural style.